LilLoveBytes/mastermind-game-li/README.md

 - Track the number of attempts and guess history
 - Display feedback and guess history to the player
 - Track the seconds it takes to win or lose
-- Ends the game after max number of attempts made
+- Game ends after max number of attempts made or a win

 ## Technologies Used